EngBaz/BrAIcht-Bot/README.md

     ```
 5. run the streamlit app: <code> streamlit run main.py </code>

+## Implementation

+This project implements a RAG pipeline to retrieve relevant context to a cue from a vector database.
+This information consists of Bertolt Brecht's plays.
+We then provide this context and the chat history to the
+LLM

 ## Related work

 We published an article issued from this project in the GENERATIVE ART conference in Venice.